Reading time: 8 minutes

 What is ketamine?

-Ketamine is a synthetic compound originally developed as an anesthetic.
-At low doses, it has become a promising option for treating treatment-resistant depression, particularly in clinical settings.
+At low doses, it has become a promising option for treating treatment-resistant depression, particularly in clinical settings, where ketamine hydrochloride is the form most commonly used.

 What is psilocybin?

 Psilocybin, found naturally in certain mushrooms and legal truffles in the Netherlands, is a classical psychedelic.
 It’s known for producing emotionally and spiritually rich experiences that can lead to profound personal insight and emotional release.
+Psilocybin treatment is currently being studied for its therapeutic potential in addressing mental health conditions such as depression.

 Learn more about how we work with legal psilocybin truffles in our retreats.